 If you use a PSP, then you need to check if they are participating in Amazon’s PSP program.
 The list of PSP providers currently approved by Amazon is here.

-At the time of writing, for UK and European sellers, the most popular approved solutions are WorldFirst, Payoneer, and OFX.
+For UK and European sellers, the most popular approved solutions are WorldFirst, Payoneer, OFX, and Wise (formerly TransferWise).

 You use a bank account for receiving disbursements